Ginger Rabbit Jazz Lounge

 The common thread across these venues is that the drink is not incidental to the music or the room.
 It is designed to occupy the same temporal register: something to return to, to think about, to finish slowly.
 A jazz lounge that runs a careless bar programme creates a mismatch between the pace the music sets and the experience the glass delivers.
 The better operations treat the two as genuinely complementary disciplines.

-Within Columbus, that sensibility is visible at a handful of addresses.
+Within Columbus, that sensibility appears at a handful of addresses.
 Antiques on High has developed a programme with enough depth to anchor a longer evening, while Barcelona Restaurant and Bar demonstrates how a food-and-drink pairing logic can hold a room through multiple courses and hours.
 Ginger Rabbit sits in the same broad category: a venue where the structure of the evening is designed around duration, not throughput.

 Food as a Framework for the Night